High End 2018 - Munich, Germany

 Given the overwhelming number of innovative speakers, amplifiers, turntables, and other gear being introduced at High End 2018, it’s easy to overlook new headphones, DAPs, and portable DACs.
 Unless you’re specifically looking for them, of course, which is something we made a point of doing.
 Here are a few highlights from the headphones category, which more than once provided us with a moment of peace and escape during an otherwise frenetic show.

 German manufacturer Beyerdynamic was showing two new on-ear headphone models at High End 2018: the Amiron Wireless (€699) and Aventho Wired (€329), both available now.
-The Amiron Wireless headphones (above) charge using a USB-C connection and receives signals via Bluetooth with AptX HD support.
+The Amiron Wireless headphones (above) charge using a USB-C connection and receive signals via Bluetooth with AptX HD support.
 Beyerdynamic’s MIY iOS/Android app also provides sound personalization -- you take a hearing test and the app customizes the sound output for your ears.

 The Aventho Wired is a close-backed model that Beyerdynamic designed for portability and comfort.
-According to the company, the Aventho Wired headphones’ leatherette earpads provide sufficient insulation to block out ambient noise, while its three-button control module lets you control playback of a connected device.
+According to the company, the Aventho Wired headphones’ leatherette earpads provide sufficient insulation to block out ambient noise, while their three-button control module lets you control playback of a connected device.

-Representing the pricier side of the personal audio spectrum is Sennheiser’s new HD 820 closed-back headphones.
+Representing the pricier side of the personal audio spectrum are Sennheiser’s new HD 820 closed-back headphones.
 Billed by Sennheiser as the “new audiophile standard,” the HD 820 headphones feature a glass transducer cover to minimize resonances.
 For your €2399, you also get extra-comfortable earpads and a lightweight form factor -- both of which I can confirm from my audition on the busy High End show floor.
 Available in July/August.

 Astell&Kern introduced two new portable players, the A&futura SE100 (right) and the A&norma SR15 portable players.
-Both models will play back just about every conceivable audio format, have balanced and unbalanced outputs, and Wi-Fi and Bluetooth connectivity.
+Both models will play back just about every conceivable audio format, have balanced and unbalanced outputs, and offer Wi-Fi and Bluetooth connectivity.
 The SE100 supports up to 32-bit/384kHz PCM and DSD256, while the SR15 supports 24-bit/192kHz PCM and DSD128.
 The SE100 has an Octa-core CPU and utilizes the ESS Technology ES9038PRO Sabre DAC chip.
 The SR15 has a quad-core CPU and a Cirrus Logic CS43198 DAC chip.
 Priced at $1799 and $699 respectively, both will be available in June or July.

 The xDSD (€449) is the latest portable DAC to emerge from UK manufacturer iFi.
 Around the size of a four-pack of AA batteries, the xDSD supports up to 32-bit/768kHz PCM and DSD512, provides Bluetooth connectivity, and is MQA certified.
 According to iFi, the xDSD’s balanced 3.5mm output can drive any portable headphone.
 Sound processing features include XBass and 3D holographic settings.
 The xDSD is available now.